sricheta92/sp18-202-avengers/Week1Srum.md

 * What I did yesterday -  I read about design patterns
 * What I will do today - implementing factory design pattern in JS
 * Blocker - no blocker

+#### Mangesh Tak
+* What I did yesterday -  Learned about implementing state pattern
+* What I will do today - Implemented proxy pattern
+* Blocker - No